sah/java-tutorial/02-Setup.md

-Setting up your system to use Sauce with Java
+Setting Up Java, Maven, and JUnit or TestNG for Sauce
 =====

-We recommend using [Maven](http://maven.apache.org) to build your project and either the [JUnit](http://www.junit.org) or [TestNG](http://www.testng.org) libraries to write Selenium tests.
+We suggest that you consider using [Maven](http://maven.apache.org) to build your Java project and either the [JUnit](http://www.junit.org) or the [TestNG](http://www.testng.org) library to write Selenium tests.

-While neither Maven, JUnit or TestNG are required to use Sauce, this tutorial will assume that this is our framework.
+While neither Maven, JUnit nor TestNG are required to write Java tests for Sauce, this is the framework that we'll use for this tutorial.

-Although this tutorial is not a comprehensive guide for getting Java and Maven set up on your system, here are some guidelines:
+Although this tutorial is not a comprehensive guide for getting Java, Maven, JUnit and TestNG set up on your system, here are some guidelines:

 <!-- SAUCE:BEGIN_PLATFORM:MAC|LINUX -->
 Java and Maven Setup for Mac and Linux